Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Introduction

+We show that Rashomon Capacity of an input sample can be entirely captured by at most $c$ models in the Rashomon set, where $c$ is the number of predicted classes, \emph{regardless of the size of the Rashomon set}.
 Remarkably, the computation of Rashomon Capacity also sheds light on a strategy for resolving predictive multiplicity.
-Different approaches have been proposed for dealing with multiplicity, including randomizing between competing classifiers \citep{creel2021algorithmic} and bagging \citep{breiman2001statistical}.
-However, the size of the Rashomon set can be large (see \citet{semenova2019study} for an example with 250k models), making strategies that require randomizing predictions across the entire Rashomon set potentially arbitrary and impractical.
-In contrast, we apply standard results from convex analysis to show that the predictive multiplicity for an input sample---as measured by Rashomon Capacity---can be entirely captured by at most $c$ models in the Rashomon set, where $c$ is the number of predicted classes.
-This results holds \emph{regardless of the size of the Rashomon set}.
-Thus, when $c$ is small, the predictions produced by the competing classifiers can be communicated to a stakeholder, empowering them to decide how to resolve conflicting scores.
-Note that the $c$ models that capture predictive multiplicity can be different across samples.
-Consequently, we also provide a greedy algorithm for identifying a subset of models in the Rashomon set that captures most of the score variations across a dataset.
-In summary, our main contributions are: \begin{enumerate} \item We introduce a new score-based metric for \emph{quantifying} predictive multiplicity in probabilistic classifiers called Rashomon Capacity.
-We provide a principled derivation of this metric and demonstrate how it can be computed in practice. \item We describe a methodology for \emph{reporting} predictive multiplicity in probabilistic classifiers using Rashomon Capacity.
-We give examples of this methodology using different datasets and learning models.
-Rashomon Capacity must be reported to stakeholders in, for example, model cards \citep{mitchell2019model}. \item We propose a procedure for \emph{resolving} predictive multiplicity in probabilistic classifiers.
-Even though the Rashomon set may span a large (potentially uncountable) number of models, we show that the score variation for a sample is fully captured by a small, discrete subset of models in the Rashomon set.
+Instead of releasing a single model, we provide a greedy algorithm for identifying \emph{a subset of models} in the Rashomon set that captures most of the score variations across a dataset.
+These models can be communicated to a stakeholder, empowering them to decide how to resolve conflicting scores via, e.g., randomization \citep{creel2021algorithmic} and bagging \citep{breiman2001statistical}.
+In summary, our main contributions include: \begin{enumerate} \item We postulate desirable properties that \emph{any} predictive multiplicity metric must satisfy.
+These properties motivate our definition of Rashomon Capacity and provide guidelines for the creation of new multiplicity metrics in future research.
+We also outline computational challenges in estimating predictive multiplicity in practice. \item We introduce a new score-based metric for \emph{quantifying} predictive multiplicity called Rashomon Capacity.
+Rashomon Capacity can be applied to measure score variations across competing classifiers that output either raw or thresholded (i.e. 0-1) scores. \item We describe a methodology for \emph{reporting} predictive multiplicity in probabilistic classification using Rashomon Capacity, with examples on different datasets and models.
+We advocate that predictive multiplicity must be reported to stakeholders in, for example, model cards \citep{mitchell2019model}. \item We propose a procedure for \emph{resolving} predictive multiplicity in probabilistic classifiers.
+Even though the Rashomon set may span a large (potentially uncountable) number of models, we show that the score variation for a sample is fully captured by a small subset of models in the Rashomon set.
 Communicating these predictions to stakeholders can empower them to decide how to resolve predictive multiplicity. \end{enumerate}